War on Ukraine: Tips from Our Newsletter

-The guidance below collects the thoughts, tips, and must-reads about reporting on the war on Ukraine published in our weekly newsletter, Revisions.
+The guidance below collects the thoughts, tips, and must-reads about reporting on wars in both Ukraine and Gaza published in our weekly newsletter, Revisions.
 The information is presented in roughly chronological order, has been edited for clarity, and is updated where necessary.

 Language & Word Choice